 Since it’s recent launch, Instagram’s IGTV has also become increasingly popular, serving as the first platform designed for vertical only, long-form video content.
 Though still in it’s infancy, IGTV is a front runner in what will likely by a new standard in years to come.

-In 2020, we will have the option of new streaming services, such as Disney+, AppleTV+, HBO Max by AT&T / WarnerMedia, and NBC.
-Fans have new ways to see their favorite shows and films.
+In 2020, we got options of new streaming services, such as Disney+, AppleTV+, HBO Max by AT&T / WarnerMedia, and NBC.
+Fans keep getting new ways to see their favorite shows and films.

 These trends give us much to think about.
 They will be most effective when they strike a chord with viewers.
 Ads like Nike’s “Dream Crazy” video reveal how standpoints can spark conversation.
 The video added $6 billion dollars to Nike’s value after its release and earned a Creative Arts Emmy.